-High & dry atop the world's largest sand dunes!
+High and dry atop the world's largest sand dunes!
 Getting lost in the desert is not really funny, but Carrie Hampton shows us the amusing side of strolling aimlessly around the world's tallest sand dunes at Sossusvlei in Namibia.

 Huge!
 The largest sand dunes in the world